 As with A Magical Substance Flows Into Me, I’m interested in how resistance doesn’t necessarily take the form of heroic acts but is really just embodied in everyday life and desire.
 I think that’s a familiar thing in Palestine where the continuity of life, or a dignified life, is under constant attack.
 The act of foraging might not always be a political act or appear to be an act of resistance, but in the context of Palestine, Israel and how the law came into place, it becomes another facet of the resistance against racist laws and policing.
 There’s something to be said about the right to one’s connection with the land and what grows on it, and a freedom in claiming that time out in the mountains and hills in springtime that is both an immense pleasure, and an insistence on a way of life – of being in and with the land.

 Wild Relatives involved a very dense history and reality, it was an encounter between two revolutions: the green revolution, which was a scientific revolution and the Syrian revolution, a political uprising that caused two gigantic ongoing and interconnected catastrophes.
 It was not a light topic, and it was hard to find humour In those histories.
-Foragers was lighter for me to work on as it is closer to home, and the absurdity is very familiar; you know, these laws and how they manifest is really absurd.
-There’s a dark comedy to the tragedy of Palestine that I believe is familiar for anyone growing up there.
+Foragers was lighter for me to work on as it is closer to home, and the absurdity is very familiar; you know, these laws and how they manifest are really absurd.
+There’s a dark comedy to the tragedy of Palestine that I believe is familiar to anyone growing up there.
 The pettiness of violence is sometimes so surreal that we have to laugh.

 Jumana Manna is a visual artist and filmmaker.
 Her work explores how power is articulated, focusing on the body, land and materiality in relation to colonial inheritances and histories of place.
 Through sculpture, filmmaking, and occasional writing, Manna questions the paradoxes of preservation practices, particularly within the fields of archaeology, science and law.
 Her practice considers the tension between the modernist traditions of categorisation and conservation and the unruly potential of ruination as an integral part of life and its regeneration.
 Jumana was raised in Jerusalem, holds a BFA from the Academy of the Arts in Oslo, and an MA in Aesthetics and Politics from California Institute of the Arts.
 She lives in Berlin.